Nov 20, 2024

 by Diane Lilli | Jun 09, 2023

-Netflix with titles Photo Source: davide bonaldo - stock.adobe.com
+A person holding a smartphone displaying the Netflix logo, with a blurred background of Netflix content.
+Photo Source: davide bonaldo - stock.adobe.com

 Federal prosecutors charged a popular sexual wellness company with forced labor conspiracy on Tuesday.
 The founder and former CEO of One Taste, claiming to educate patrons in "orgasmic meditation,” Nicole Daedone, 56, was charged along with the former head of sales, Rachel Cherwitz, 43.